 As our elderly parents age, certain conditions can cause changes in personality and behaviour.
 This is often just a natural part of life.
 However, there may be some occasions where it is necessary to step in and address your parent’s behaviour.
 These conversations can be uncomfortable for all involved, particularly if your parent suffers from a condition like dementia.
 Nevertheless, it’s important to try and help your parent to control their difficult behaviour.
 Today, we’ll discuss a few common examples of behavioural issues in older adults and share our top tips for talking about them.

 How to Deal With Your Elderly Parent’s Difficult Behaviour

-Changes in your elderly parent’s behaviour could be the result of a wide range of factors.
+Changes in your elderly parent’s behaviour could be down to a wide range of factors.
 Sometimes, behavioural issues can be a sign of illness or health concerns.
 If you are concerned for your parent’s wellbeing, you should help them make an appointment with their GP.
-In the short term, however, here are some tips for talking to your elderly parent about their difficult behaviour.
+In the short term, however, you might be finding it difficult to cope with your elderly parent’s behaviour.
+Here are some tips for talking to your elderly parent about their difficult behaviour.